coolprogamer21/coolprogamer21/README.md

 - 👋 Hi, I’m @coolprogamer21
-- 👀 I’m interested in video games
+- 👀 I love making and playing video games
-- 🌱 I’m currently learning MATH
+- 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me email is inoraptor12@gmail.com
+- 📫 The email to reach me is inoraptor12@gmail.com

 <!---
 coolprogamer21/coolprogamer21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.